MarioLemus/sql-queries/readme.md

-# This time the subject to by studied is SQL and its adapatation to postgresQL
+# This time the subject to be studied is SQL and its adapatation to postgresQL

 ## Symbols to have in mind to query data